Kansas Lottery: Where does the money go?

-Nexstar station KSNT 27 News reached out to the Kansas Lottery to figure out where the money from all its ticket sales go annually.
-Over the course of the lottery’s history in the Sunflower State it has sent more than $2.1 billion to the state of Kansas with around $4.2 billion in prizes paid out to players.
+KSNT News reached out to the Kansas Lottery to figure out where the money from all its ticket sales goes annually.
+Over the course of the lottery’s history in the Sunflower State, it has sent more than $2.1 billion to the state of Kansas, with around $4.2 billion in prizes paid out to players.

 - Prizes – 60.7%